Brad Ebert: West Coast (2008–2011)

-Port Adelaide
+Port Adelaide (2012–2020)

 In 2012, Ebert had a breakout year for Port Adelaide.
 His hard playing style and consistency quickly made him well liked from the Port Adelaide supporters.
 Brad Ebert had many stand out performances during the year, for example in round 22 against Brisbane he finished with 32 disposals(24 kicks 8 hballs) 3 marks and 4 tackles.
 Ebert finished the year playing all 22 games for the season and kicking 17 goals.
 His consistency lead to many off field achievements also, such as finishing equal second alongside Matthew Broadbent in the Port Adelaide Best and Fairest, and finishing the highest of all Port players in the Brownlow Medal.

 At the start of 2013, Ebert announced as the vice-captain of Port Adelaide.
 Ebert played in every game in 2013 averaging 23.1 disposals a game.

 For season 2014, Ebert recorded exactly the same number of disposals and goals as 2013.
 In season 2015, he once again played in every game for the club.

 In 2016, Ebert missed his first game since crossing over to Port Adelaide due to injury.

 In 2017, he played his 200th AFL game in a 51-point win over Hawthorn.

 At the conclusion of the 2020 AFL season, Ebert announced his retirement from the AFL.